Lukeeeeee/CI6227DataMiningProject/README.md

 1. Build up a basic code framework

-2. Implemment the method for generating the dataset
+2. Implement the method for generating the dataset

 3. Implement the gradient boosting by using CatBoost Library

-4. Tune the model and imporve the performance
+4. Tune the model and improve the performance

 5. Result analysis and visualization